hillc255/CambridgeTrails/README.md

 # CambridgeTrails
-Android App

 ## Synopsis

-Name: African American Heritage Trail:  Cambridge, MA
+Name: Cambridge Trails or African American Heritage Trail:  Cambridge, MA

 This is an Android travel application.